Some posts contain compensated links. Please read this disclaimer for more info.

 Because of the remaining war damage, the monastery isn’t in a particularly great state, but just because of its historical importance and wonderful views of Saranda, it’s still worth visiting.
 If you ask permission from Saranda’s city hall, you can enter the surviving crypt.

 One of the most popular destinations in the Albanian Riviera, Ksamil lies just south of Saranda.
 It’s home to one of the best beaches in Saranda, which are filled with beach chairs and lined with bustling bars and restaurants.

 It’s a super-busy spot in summer, yet there are still pockets where you can find some more peace and quiet.
 Known as the “Ionian Pearl,” Ksamil is also famous for its crystal-clear water and a handful of islands, a couple of which you can even swim to.
 If you’re looking for a great Saranda beach, you’ll find a seashore paradise right here.
 Getting from Saranda to Ksamil is a piece of cake.
 You could either rent a car in Saranda yourself—giving you the freedom to do some more exploring in the region—or hop on a direct bus between the two towns.

 Sunbathe On Mirror Beach

 Located just before Ksamil, Mirror Beach is a relatively secluded beach that offers great snorkeling opportunities and is pretty quiet.
-The question, however, is how long that will remain this way since this beach is continuously mentioned in overviews of the best beaches in Saranda Albania.
+However, the question is how long that will remain this way since this beach is continuously mentioned in overviews of the best beaches in Saranda, Albania.
 Yes, that includes this post, too!